Tolecusatellitidae

 Tolecusatellitidae is a family of DNA satellite nucleic acids that depend on the presence of another virus (a helper virus) to replicate their genomes.
 As such, they have minimal genomes with very low genomic redundancy.
 The genome is a single circular DNA molecule.
-The family contains two genera and 131 species.
+The family contains two genera.

 Name

 The name Tolecusatellitidae is a combination of Tolecu, from the first DNA satellite shown to be associated with Tomato leaf curl virus and satellite, the fact that it is a satellite.

-Taxonomy

-The species are ssDNA unless specified as ssDNA(+).
-There are 62 ssDNA(+) and 69 ssDNA satellites.